-I elicited five answers and wrote them on the board to lead into the step #3, making sure that one of the answers was the correct one.
+I elicited five answers and wrote them on the board to lead into step #3, making sure that one of the answers was the correct one.

-Step #3: Gist Reading Task
+Step #3: Gist Reading Task for the Text

 You need to help your students get practice doing this in English.
 It’s also useful if they’re doing any sort of English examinations because they often contain quite long reading passages which students have to digest in a limited amount of time.
 It can really help them if you teach them how to read and only look for specific information.

 For the airport example, I gave students only two minutes and they had to quickly skim through the passage to find out why the man stayed in the airport for so long.
 Always have students compare answers with each other and then check as a class.
 But, this is a gist reading task so give the correct answer but do NOT go into any sort of depth.
 Students will have another chance in the next task to catch all the nuances of the passage.

-Step #4: Main Reading Task
+Step #4: Main Reading Task for the Text

 This is where students take a more detailed look at the reading and can read more slowly and carefully.
-You can give them some short answer, True/False questions, etc. However, at this stage I try to break students of another bad habit: always looking at their cell-phone dictionaries.
-I tell them that they can use it only one time, but otherwise they can just guess and use the surrounding context to give them some clues.
+You can give them some short answer, True/False questions, etc. However, at this stage, I try to break students of another bad habit: always looking at their cell-phone dictionaries.
+I tell them that they can use it only one time, but otherwise, they can just guess and use the surrounding context to give them some clues.

 Step #5: Application

-In this ESL reading lesson plan stage, students take the ideas and go a bit deeper with them.
+In this ESL lesson plan stage, students take the ideas and go a bit deeper with them.
 For the airport example, I had students work together with a partner to think of five interesting questions that they’d ask the man if they had the chance to meet him in person.

 After that, I had one person pretend to be a journalist while the other one had to be the man in the airport.
 The journalist conducted an interview and made sure to ask a few follow-up questions as well.